deepbas/DEEPAK-website/content/post/jupyter-LSTM/index.md

 css: "/css/custom.css"
 ---

 It would be nice to predict the number of positive covid cases depending on the past trend of the cases growth.
-Regression models based on recurrent neural models (RNNs) are proven to identify patterns in time series data and this allows us to make accurate short-term predictions.
+Regression models based on recurrent neural networks (RNNs) are proven to identify patterns in time series data and this allows us to make accurate short-term predictions.
 The model used in the following example is based on long-term short-term memory (LSTM) model that uses more than one feature to make informed predictions.

 LSTMs are recurrent neural networks that avoid the vanishing gradient problem prevalent in feed-forward type of algorithms by imposing filtering mechanisms in the gates using a technique known as back-propagation.